twitter/communitynotes/documentation/under-the-hood/timeline-tabs.md

 ![One screenshot showing a Community Notes Contributor profile page, highlighting the settings button on the top right.
 Another screenshot showing the settings screen where contributors can edit their alert frequency](../images/alerts-settings.png)

-### Criteria for Needs Your Help tab, alerts, and note proposal previews
+### Criteria for Needs Your Help tab, alerts, and proposed note previews

-The Needs Your Help tab, alerts, and note proposal previews are designed to increase the chance that potentially helpful notes on posts with high predicted visibility get rated by enough people that they have the chance to earn a status of Helpful quickly.
+The Needs Your Help tab, alerts, and proposed note previews are designed to increase the chance that potentially helpful notes on posts with high predicted visibility get rated by enough people that they have the chance to earn a status of Helpful quickly.
 At the same time, they aim to gather enough ratings from a people of different points of view to identify when a proposed note is not broadly helpful enough to show.

 A variety of criteria are considered when determining whether to include a note, notably: